A bird greets me for another glorious day

 Meditation helps the Law of Attraction

-“You don’t need to work when you are meditating,” Abraham told a young woman who was called to the stage to question the spirits about issues she was facing Saturday.
-She was among some 15 persons who shared the “hot seat” at the Renaissance Hotel near Philadelphia’s International Airport for a workshop.
+That’s the advice that Abraham offered to a young woman who was called to the stage to question the Spirits about issues she was facing on Saturday.
+She was among some 15 people who shared the “Hot Seat” at the Renaissance Hotel near Philadelphia’s International Airport for a workshop.

 The message resonated with me and I hope everyone of the more than 500 in attendance took it in and will try the 15-minute exercise once a day to see how easier it can be to get in touch with the Source energy within.
-Continue reading

 Abraham Calls Me to the Law of Attraction

-I met Abraham up close and personal yesterday and I learned the universe had called me to study the Law of Attraction as voiced by Esther Hicks, the one who channeled for the spirits guiding us back to the Source within.
-Continue reading
+I met Abraham up close and personal yesterday, and I learned the universe had called me to study the Law of Attraction as voiced by Esther Hicks, the one who channeled for the spirits guiding us back to the Source within.

 Gifts from within that we all might share

-Ever wonder what you can do to be more like the person you always aspired to be?
+Ever wonder what you can do to be more like the person you have always aspired to be?
 You know, the one you hoped you would grow up to be, but didn’t get the chance because life seemed to hit you upside your head and throw you off course?
-Continue reading

 Love is the only gift I can bestow on you!